 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega explains some of the many confusing acronyms, words and phrases genealogists often run across during their family history research.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Like any pursuit, genealogy has a language of its own.
 You might hear someone at your local genealogy society or a friend who’s been researching their family tree for decades refer to words or acronyms that make absolutely no sense to you.
 Confused?
 Here are a few common terms to help you navigate that genealogy jargon.